-Below we’ll cover the benefits of owning a home and having a mortgage in retirement, the different ways of obtaining a mortgage even in retirement, and your mortgage options.
+Below we’ll cover the benefits of having a mortgage in retirement, the qualifications needed, the different types of mortgages available, and more.

-Owning a home after you leave the workforce is an important part of your total financial plan for retirement.
-Here are the benefits of owning a home in retirement.
+Owning a home after you leave the workforce is an integral part of your total financial plan for retirement.
+Here are the benefits of having a mortgage in retirement.

-- Low cost of living – When you own your home (especially without a mortgage), you have fixed expenses.
-You know what to expect, don’t have to worry about increasing rents, and can manage your predictable budget easier.
+- Stable cost of living: You know what to expect each month with a fixed mortgage payment.
+You don’t have to worry about increasing rent and can easily manage your predictable budget.

-- Tax benefits – We all want to do whatever we can to decrease our tax liability and owning a home is one of the best ways.
+- Tax benefits: We all want to do whatever we can to decrease our tax liability, and owning a home is one of the best ways.
 You can write off the interest paid on your mortgage, real estate taxes, and certain home expenses (especially energy-efficient expenses).
-If you’re in a high tax bracket in retirement, owning a home is a great way to reduce the liability and keep more money in your pocket.

-As you can see owning a home is an important part of retirement for many retirees.
+As you can see, owning a home is an integral part of retirement for many retirees.

 Yes.
-Having qualified retirement income won’t stop you from getting a mortgage.
 Mortgage lenders have many ways of qualifying a borrower on retirement income.
-Pension, Social Security, IRA/401 etc., and Investments income can all be used to qualify.
-Lenders also alternative options for those with little retirement income.
+Pension, Social Security, IRA/401, etc., and investment income can all be used to qualify.
+Lenders also offer alternative options for those with little retirement income.

 Meeting The Requirements

-Here’s the tricky part – your income.
 Lenders look at your total monthly income based on the method you receive it.
-If you receive regular monthly checks, you’ll use the drawdown method and if you have invested assets, the asset depletion method is best.
+If you receive regular monthly checks, you’ll use the drawdown method, and if you have invested assets, the asset depletion method is best.

-If you receive Social Security income then that can be used to qualify for a mortgage.
-In some cases, your income can be “grossed up” for income calculation purposes.
-For some programs, it’s 15% and for others, it’s 25%.
+If you receive Social Security income, then that can be used to qualify for a mortgage.
+Sometimes, your income can be “grossed up” for income calculation purposes.
+For some programs, it’s 15%; for others, it’s 25%.

 “Grossing Up” Income – The Mortgage Reports has a great example of what this is;